Interview Series: Sensory Cinema: The Culture of Sound | Interviewer: Gökhan Çolak & Arzu Karaduman

 With the increasing presence of synthetic and AI-generated sound, how might we rethink authenticity, presence, and materiality in sonic experience?

-This is a huge question and I am not sure it is answerable, or that I can answer it truly at this stage.
-The problems with AI for sound tracks as I see them at this moment, are very similar to the problems of AI in literature or philosophical or any writing.
-AI does not think in terms of relationship, it does not understand its indivisibility, and contextualisation.
-It only recognises patterns and frequencies.
-In that sense it is a scopic tool.
-And in its quest for the most frequent it erases that which is not often sounded, the marginal, the excluded and discriminated against, and amplifies the most prevalent.
-In this way it speeds up a hyper-hegemonisation of the visual regime and pursues a data standardisation of its materiality and sense.
-Thus it erases difference, diversity and plurality and it erases the body as a site of multi-sensory response: In the end we will only have a hand full of sounds and a handful of words, and the body has gone.
+This is a huge question, and I am not sure it is answerable, or that I can answer it at this stage.
+But I will try to answer something.
+The problems with AI for soundtracks as I see it at this moment, are very similar to the problems of AI in literature or philosophy or any writing.
+AI does not think in terms of relationships, it does not understand its indivisibility and contextualisations.
+It does not think along a semantic line, and it certainly does not experience things.
+It only recognises patterns in terms of frequency, as in how often something appears.
+In that sense it is an entirely scopic tool.
+And in its quest for the most frequent, it erases that which is not often sounded, the marginal, the excluded and discriminated against, and amplifies the most prevalent.
+In this way it represents a hyper-hegemonisation of the visual regime that accelerates the data standardisation of its materiality and sense.
+It erases difference, diversity and plurality, and it erases the body as a site of multi-sensory response: in the end we will only have a handful of sounds and a handful of words, and the body will be gone.
 AI is the great depletion machine.
 It does not so much make us rethink authenticity and reality but erases our thinking altogether.
-We will be confronted with frequency presence whose authenticity has nothing to do with experience and relationships but only with numbers and how often they might appear.
+We will be confronted with ‘frequency presence’, whose authenticity has nothing to do with experience and relationships but only with numbers and how often they might appear.
 AI authenticity is probability and speed.
-This fits quite well incidentally with the hype of future betting’s markets, markets for trading the future by guessing what somebody might say or do and how often or when.
-This form of betting on a probable incident rather than on analytical predications accelerates the status of the stock market as casino, and appears to represent AI’s total realisation of the world in frequency terms.
-This is of course the very opposite of what I hope for with a paradigm shift towards sonic indivisibility, complexity and responsibility.
-As instead, we are moving with great speed and zero responsibility towards the erasure of an experiential world by numbers and words as numbers.
-As sound designers and sound artists as well as critically listening viewers, we must ask ourselves at what cost and for what benefit do we want to work with AI?
+This fits quite well incidentally with the hype of futures betting markets, markets for trading the future by guessing what somebody might say or do and how often or when.
+This form of betting on a probable incident rather than on analytical predications accelerates the status of the stock market as a gambling hall, which appears to represent AI’s

 Conceptual Closing